zordius/lightncandy/README.md

 // Usage 1: One time compile then runtime execute
-// Do not suggested this way, because it require php setting allow_url_fopen=1 and and allow_url_fopen=1, not secure. echo "Template is:\n$template\n\n";
+// Do not suggested this way, because it require php setting allow_url_fopen=1 and and allow_url_fopen=1, not secure.
+// Or, prepare() will create tmp file then include it, you will need to add your tmp directory into open_basedir. echo "Template is:\n$template\n\n";
 echo "Rendered PHP code is:\n$php\n\n";
 $renderer = LightnCandy::prepare($phpStr);